bendabin/bendabin/README.md

 ### Hello from planet Earth! 🌎 I'm Ben.

+My passion and interest for science and technology started at the age of 5.
+I was always interested in knowing how things worked.
+I would often disassemble my favourite toys because I was interested in knowing what the internal components were and how they worked.
+The toys ranged from trainsets to small things such as calculators and tamagotchi(a popular virtual egg pet you that every 90's child had).

+My passion for coding

+My first interests was Sega Megadrive Sonic the Hedgehog video games and strategy based computer games like Command and Conquer.

 <!--
 **bendabin/bendabin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.